NamSahng/SingingStyleTransfer/README.md

 Finally I removed silence for the bigger receptive field on voices.

-Data were downsampled to 16 kHz.
-For the sepearation normalized magnitude spectrogram were used and for the transfer we used 24 Mel-cepstral coefficients (MCEPs) were used.[2][3]
+Datas were downsampled to 16 kHz.
+For the sepearation normalized magnitude spectrogram were used and for the transfer  24 Mel-cepstral coefficients (MCEPs) were used.[2][3]